konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

 Note that the current level of JEE support is limited to the types of JEE operations supported by EvoSuite and can still result in low coverage on some classes.
 For more details on EvoSuite's JEE support see [EvoSuite JEE paper](https://www.evosuite.org/wp-content/papercite-data/pdf/ssbse16_jee.pdf).
+-->

 ## Test Execution

 The CLI `execute` command automatically creates a build script to compile the test cases, execute them, and create JUnit and (optionally) code coverage reports.
-Different configuration options exist to control the behavior of this command.

 ```
 usage: tkltest-unit execute [-h] [-nbf] [-cc] [-tc TEST_CLASS]

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -nbf, --no-build-file-creation
                         whether to generate build files; if set to false, a build file (of type set in build_type option) should already exist and will be used
   -cc, --code-coverage  generate code coverage report with JaCoCo agent
   -tc TEST_CLASS, --test-class TEST_CLASS
-                        path to a test class file (.java) to compile and run
+                        path to a test class file (.java) to compile and run; empty by default, in which case tests for all classes targeted during test generation are executed.
 ```

-1. `build_type` - can be either `ant` (default), `maven` or `gradle`.
-Indicates the type of build script that will be generated.
-2. `code_coverage` - whether to create JaCoCo code coverage reports for the executed test cases.
-Default is false.
-3. `offline_instrumentation` - whether to use offline instrumentation for the code coverage collection.
-Default is false, meaning that if code coverage is collected, instrumentation will occur at class load using a Java agent.
-4. `app_packages` - a list of prefixes of the app under test, to be used by JaCoCo so that it reports coverage of the app under test only rather than also third party code.
-5. `test_class` - name of the class to be tested, in case the user wants to execute the tests for a specific class only.
-Empty by default, in which case tests for all classes targeted during test generation are executed.

 When test execution completes, a JUnit report is generated, summarizing all test case results.
 Optionally, also a JaCoCo code coverage report is generated to present the statement and branch coverage obtained during test case execution.
 Both reports are illustrated below on the irs example.